Arrival in Munich

 Tour information and the handing out of the bikes.
 This is Bavaria’s county capital and it is waiting for you with its many tourist attractions (English gardens, town hall, Hofbräuhaus…)

-Today you will mainly follow the River Isar too.
+Today you will mainly follow the River Weißach.
 It will take you to Lake Achen, which is another popular holiday destination.
 If you want, you can take a boat ride on the Lake before you continue cycling downhill into the Inn valley and today’s destination, Jenbach.

 Leaving Jenbach, you cycle on well constructed cycle paths along the River Inn towards Tyrol’s capital, Innsbruck.
 Stroll through the historical old town, check out the famous Golden Roof or take a trip to the Isel mountain where there is a ski jump or the Isel mountain museum about the battles that took place under Andreas Hofer’s supreme command as a freedom fighter.
 The demanding section of today’s ride from Innsbruck to the Brenner pass, which is the border between Austria and Italy will be done via transfer by train or bus.
 Nowadays there are only some buildings to remind us about the former border.
 From Brenner you cycle along the old railway track to get to Sterzing followed by Franzensfeste and then Mühlbach .

 From Mühlbach there is a good cycle path running through the Puster valley and past the Mühlbach pass, a former border post.
 In former times this formed an ancient gateway between the provinces of Rätien and Norikum.
 You will arrive in Bruneck by cycling along the River Rienz.
-We recommend a visit to the outdoor ethnology museum in Dietenheim.
-It documents the agricultural, cultural and traditional life in Southern Tyrol.
+We recommend a visit to the Folklore Museum in Dietenheim, an open-air museum documenting rural life, culture and customs in South Tyrol, the Messner Mountain Museums at Kronplatz or Bruneck Castle.
 From Bruneck you cycle along a bike path running along the River Rienz until you get to Niederdorf/Toblach, which is today’s destination.

 Today you will cycle along the former Dolomite railway track, which is now a cycle path, through the Höhlenstein valley.
 It will take you past Lake Toblach and the war cemetery: this is a WW1 memorial of the front which you cross.
 Shortly after this you will get a fantastic panoramic view of the the rock formations of the ‘Drei Zinnen’ mountain peaks before you arrive at Lake Dürren.
 You now cycle slightly uphill towards the border of the two provinces Bolzano and Belluno.
 After this, you can free wheel along the former railway downhill.
 The valley opens up towards the South and you arrive in Cortina d’Ampezzo, which is a town in the Dolomites and that is located amongst wonderful scenery.
 You then cycle continuously downhill mostly along the former railway.
 To your left you get a view of the Sorapis massif and to the right the right formation of the ‘Cinque Torri’ - the five towers.
 You then continue cycling through the Boite valley to the junction of Pieve/Calazo die Cadore.

 You cycle along the newly built cycle path to Longarone.
-This town was rebuilt really quickly after it was flooded in 1963 when a rock fall in the reservoir caused a tsunami.
+This town was rebuilt in a very short time after being flooded by a tidal wave in 1963 caused by a rockfall at the former Vajont dam.
 You then continue to today’s destination, Conegliano.

 This cycling tour from Munich to Venice is extremely diverse.
 The demanding parts of it across the Alps (Innsbruck - Brenner) can be shortened by train if desired.
 The section through the Dolomites from Toblach to Cortina d’Ampezzo is easy to cycle as you cycle along the bike path which follows the former railway.
 You cycle downhill for the last two days and then along the flat by the sea.